The SAGER guidelines

 Translations from the English-language version have been provided by volunteers as a service to the community, but not verified by any independent third-party.
 EASE accepts no responsibility for the accuracy of these translations, and encourages users to consider their wording carefully before relying on their accuracy.

-A brief history of the SAGER Guidelines
+A brief history of the SAGER guidelines

 The article ‘Sex and Gender Equity in Research: rationale for the SAGER guidelines and recommended use’, by Shirin Heidari, Thomas F. Babor, Paola De Castro, Sera Tort and Mirjam Curno (2016) describes the rationale for an international set of guidelines to encourage a more systematic approach to the reporting of sex and gender in research across disciplines.